BasedAgents/smart-contracts/docs/Tokenomics.md

 ##### Fee Distribution Explained

 **Agent Wallet (50%)**
-- Direct revenue to the Agent's Coinbase MPC Wallet
+- Direct revenue to the Agent's Wallet
 - Used for Agent operations and development
-- Controlled through Agent governance
 - Paid automatically on every transaction

 **Protocol Treasury (25%)**